dfoderick/bitshovel/README.md

 will respond with 'Connected to local bus...'

 ## Create your app
-Examples forthcoming for python, go, node, etc...
-Any process that can read and write messages can now be a blockchain app
+Any process that can read and write messages can now be a blockchain app.
+[See examples below](#examples).

 # Bitshovel Events (aka Channels or Topics)
 * **bitcoin_reader**